Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Introduction

 Note however that the use of the large deviation theory is not new in the study of local or nonlocal Fisher-KPP equations.
-Freidlin \cite{Fre85} uses a large deviation principle over the paths of a Brownian motion to determine the area covered by the solution in a heterogeneous environment.
-A recent preprint \cite{ADK22} deals with an equation close to ours, but with bistable or ignition reaction.
+Freidlin~\cite{Fre85} uses a large deviation principle over the paths of a Brownian motion to determine the area covered by the solution in a heterogeneous environment; Evans and Souganidis~\cite{EvaSou89} used a Hamilton-Jacobi version of the large deviation principle to get the same results as Freidlin with analytic methods.
+A recent article~\cite{ADK23} deals with an equation close to ours, but with bistable or ignition reaction.
 The authors use the same Feynman-Kac representation as we do, the terms of which are also estimated thanks to the large deviation theory.
 With such estimates they are able to derive requirements on the initial condition so that the population persists.
 Their problem, therefore, is different from ours but their methods are very close.
-Finally, it is worth to mention \cite{AddRee09}, in which Addario-Berry and Reed deal with branching random walks in discrete time.
-In his work, Graham \cite{Gra22} explains quickly how, from Addario-Berry and Reed's main result, one can deduce the emergence of the logarithmic delay \eqref{eq:shift_local} for the solution of the nonlinear nonlocal Cauchy problem \eqref{eq:nlin} for a \emph{restricted} class of monostable reaction terms and general dispersal kernels (he does not enter much into the details because he focuses on \emph{general} monostable reaction term).